-Grundfos pumps are installed in hot water systems to function as a recirculation device for the water.
-When operating correctly the pump keeps hot water moving through the system constantly to ensure that heated water is available whenever you turn on a hot water faucet.
-This will prevent cooler water from being dispersed as the hotter water reaches your faucets.
-When air is in the system, the pump loses its efficiency.
-Venting a Grundfos pump removes the air that can accumulate over time, restoring the pump to efficient use.
+Grundfos pumps are used in various applications, one of which is in hot water systems to function as a recirculation device for the water.
+When operating correctly, the pump keeps hot water moving through the system constantly to ensure that heated water is available whenever you turn on a hot water faucet, in turn, conserving water.
+When air is in the system, the pump loses efficiency.
+Venting your Grundfos hot water recirculation pump removes the air, thus restoring the pump's efficiency.

 Video of the Day

 Grundfos has multiple types of domestic hot water recirculation systems.
 Some systems have a separate dedicated pipe that recirculates the water from the farthest point of hot water use back to the water heater.
 The pump can run continuously or as needed, depending on the setup.
 This is very similar to a hot water heating system's piping.

 Some recirculation methods, like the Grundfos Comfort System, simplify the idea of this water conservation.
 These systems do not have a separate dedicated pipe through which to recirculate; instead, they recirculate the hot water back through the cold water pipe using a bypass valve at the furthest sink's supply piping.
 The pump itself is attached directly to the hot water supply on the water heater, and a bypass valve is at the sink.
 This type of system is usually used in a retrofit installation to upgrade an existing plumbing system.
 The Grundfos pump uses a timer and/or a thermal sensor to control itself.

 On many systems with dedicated recirculation piping, there is typically a drain and a series of valves near the pump at the water heater.
 Consider safety first.
 Shut off the power or turn off the gas supply (as applicable) to the water heater and let it cool.
 You also want to shut off the power to the pump by either unplugging it or finding the correct circuit breaker and shutting it off.